openwisp/openwisp-firmware-upgrader/docs/user/rest-api.rst

 The request body accepts an optional ``is_persistent`` (boolean, default ``false``) flag; when enabled, the resulting upgrade keeps retrying the device until it comes back online or the operation is cancelled.
+See :doc:`persistent-mass-upgrades`.

 Get Device Firmware Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~